Disordered Eating Program

 *Women who have completed intensive treatment for eating disorder (ED) and substance use disorder at another facility may be able to admit for a program tailored to their individual extended recovery needs.

-The DE services at MARR are led by Lauren Greenway, MS, LPC, primary counselor for Disordered Eating at MARR.
 Every client receives treatment that is customized to meet her specific needs.
 Components of the program include:

 - 2 Additional Weekly Process Groups